Cape Fur Seals Near Cape Town

 Powered by GetYourGuide

-How much is the boat trips to Robben Island?
+How much is a boat trip to Robben Island?

+We booked the ferry from the Nelson Mandela Gateway, which I believe is the standard ferry.
 South African residents pay R400 and R210 for children under 18.
 Non-South African residents pay R600 per adult and R310 per child under 18.
+However, there are several types of cruises available.
+Ranging from smaller ferries with fewer people to more ‘party-like’ boats. make sure you know what type of ferry or boat you booked.

 The Nelson Mandela Gateway to Robben Island